Ballydoyle

 Ballydoyle is a racehorse training facility located in County Tipperary in Ireland.
 It is a sister thoroughbred facility to Coolmore Stud, and both are owned by John Magnier, son in law to the racehorse trainer Vincent O'Brien.
 The current trainer at Ballydoyle is Aidan O'Brien, who succeeded Vincent O'Brien (no relation) in 1995.
 The current stable retained jockey is Ryan Moore.

 History

 After the 1951 Cheltenham Festival, Vincent O'Brien purchased and moved into Ballydoyle, then a 285 acre farm ringed by mountains near the village of Rosegreen, County Tipperary.

 Vincent O'Brien trained such household names as Nijinsky, Ballymoss, Sir Ivor, Roberto, Alleged, The Minstrel, El Gran Senor and Sadler's Wells at Ballydoyle.
 There is a bronze statue of Nijinsky at the stables.

 Today

-Aidan O'Brien has measured up to those high standards by training many top class horses, such as Rock of Gibraltar, Galileo, High Chaparral and George Washington.
+Aidan O'Brien has measured up to those high standards by training many known horses, such as Rock of Gibraltar, Galileo, High Chaparral and George Washington.

-The recently opened Giants Causeway stable (named after the champion racehorse who was resident at Ballydoyle) is hotel like in its appearance and caters for all the demands of the thoroughbred.
-Given that at any one time there could be in excess of $100m worth of bloodstock in the stables, security is very tight at Ballydoyle and the yard is not open for visitors.
+The recently opened Giants Causeway stable (named after the champion racehorse who was resident at Ballydoyle) is well equipped.
+Given that the bloodstock is very valuable, security is very tight at Ballydoyle and the yard is not open for visitors.